An Android project contains all the files that comprise the source code for your Android app.

 minSdkVersionis the Minimum SDK version you specified during the New Project workflow.
 This is the earliest version of the Android SDK that your app supports.

 targetSdkVersionindicates the highest version of Android with which you have tested your application.
 As new versions of Android become available, you should test your app on the new version and update this value to match the latest API level and thereby take advantage of new platform features.
 For more information, read Supporting Different Platform Versions.

 See Building Your Project with Gradle for more information about Gradle.

 resources for your application:

-- Directory for drawable objects (such as bitmaps) that are designed for high-density (hdpi) screens.
+- Directories for drawable objects (such as bitmaps) that are designed for various densities, such as medium-density (mdpi) and high-density (hdpi) screens.
 Other drawable directories contain assets designed for other screen densities.
 Here you'll find the ic_launcher.png that appears when you run the default app.

 - Directory for files that define your app's user interface like activity_my.xml, discussed above, which describes a basic layout for the MyActivity class.